openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT.

-Individual Wallet Attestations MUST be used for each Issuer and they MUST not contain unique identifiers that would enable linkability between issuance processes.
-See section 15.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.
+Individual Wallet Attestations MUST be used for each Issuer.
+They MUST not contain unique identifiers that would enable linkability between issuance processes.
+See section 14.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.

 ## Credential Endpoint